venksrid001/cowrie/Presentation-content.md

 Importance - Selby (Draft presentation)

+As Thomas has touched on, we will be adding more functionality to Cowrie honeypots by adding a version of Nano and the locate command.

-Why are these commands important?
+Why are these commands important to Cowrie?
-The short answer is:
-To increase Cowries level of interaction.
+The short answer is to increase the level of interactions an attacker can have with it.

-The long answer is:
-Cowrie is designed around 3 ideas, to detect attackers in a network, Capture malware and malicious files for analysis and to research attacker habits.
-To do this successfully a honeypot must be enticing to an attacker and act in an expected manner.
+To build off this we needed to understand why the level of interaction within a honeypot is important.
+Honeypots are built to trap attackers within their environment and to alert defenders when their network has been breached.
+Honeypots can be extremely useful, for researches like yourself, to monitor and understand the way attackers operate.
+The more we can get an attacker to interact with Cowrie, the more data that you can gather.

+To be able to achieve their goals, honeypots must be enticing enough for attackers to go after, and behave like a common server.

-Cowrie is marketed as a medium to high interaction honeypot, however it is still missing a few unix-based commands.
-For Cowrie to be successful, it needs to have all the programs and tools that attackers expect to see and use.
+Cowrie itself is marketed as a medium to high interaction honeypot, however it is still missing some unix-based features an attacker could expect to be on a server.
+If a common command produces unexpected results, you could tip off an attacker that they might not be on a legitimate device.

-If a common command has an unexpected result or is missing all together, an attacker may get suspicious about the system they have infiltrated.
-If the commands work as expected attackers may believe they are on a legitimate system and stick around to try and exploit it further.
-With all this in mind, we chose the Nano text editor and the locate command to increase the level of interaction within Cowrie.
-Nano is a common text editor that attackers like to use to read and write files within the environment.
-As Cowrie is missing a basic text editor this can be a big flag for attackers.
-Locate is a common command that can be used to quickly find directories and files within a system.
-It is faster then the find command and can be useful when looking for a particular file that an attacker knows exists.
- Both of these functions increase the level of interaction between the honeypot and the attacker.
-The more interaction an attacker has with Cowrie the more information can be gathered for future research.
+With all this in mind, we chose to implement the Nano text editor, it is a common text editor that can easily be installed on linix distros.
+An attacker will often attempt to view and edit files within a text editor like nano, so it is an important feature to have within Cowrie.
+We also chose to implement the locate command.
+This is a faster version of the find command and is useful when you need to find a known file, but don't know its location.
+With each function that is added to Cowrie we increase the interaction attackers can have, allowing you to gather more information around their habits.

-Shruti will go into more technical details of how these will be implemented.
+I will now pass it over to Shruti who will go into more technical details of how we will be implementing these functions.

 How we'll implement - Shruti